 - standard error includes logging output

-help sub-command always prints the usage instructions for a given
+help subcommand always prints the usage instructions for a given command,

-In addition to command options, a configuration file
+In addition to command options, a YAML configuration file

-persisting option values and tweaking system parameters.
-Command line options
+for persisting option values and tweaking system parameters.
+Command line

 VAST consists of multiple components, each of which implement specific system functionality.
 The following key componetns exist: